 - Be sun savvy - wear a hat, sunglasses and sunscreen of at least SPF 30+

-- Avoid being overly active when it is extrememly hot, cold, or humid.
-Choose your walks during a time of the day that limits UV exposure and hot temperatures.
+- Avoid being overly active when it is extremely hot, cold or humid.
+Walk during a time of the day that limits UV exposure and hot temperatures

-- Avoid being active if you have an acute illness (e.g. flu or bronchitis)
+- Avoid being active if you have an acute illness (flu or bronchitis)

-- Bring a healthy portable snack like a piece of fruit for walks longer than an hour.
+- Bring a healthy portable snack like a piece of fruit for walks longer than one hour

-- At the beginning, let the group know where you're going and when you'll be back.
+- Let someone know where you're going and when you'll be back

 - For specific winter walking tips, check out this tipsheet.

-- Ask participants before each walk if they have any personal limitations (e.g. illness, injury) or fears (e.g. dogs, darkness)
+- Ask participants before each walk if they have any personal limitations (illness, injury) or fears (dogs, darkness)

-- Take note of any potential safety hazards (e.g. large holes/cracks in sidewalk, boulders on trails, crossing heavy traffic lanes, narrow or eroding shoulers)
+- Take note of any potential safety hazards (large holes/cracks in sidewalk, boulders on trails, crossing heavy traffic lanes, narrow or eroding shoulders)

-- Give or read participants the PAR-Q Form that will help the self-identify if they need to check with their healthcare provider before becoming more active with your walking group
+- Give or read participants the Physical Activity Readiness Questionnaire that will help the self-identify if they need to check with their healthcare provider before becoming more active with your walking group

 - Ensure a member of your group has a cell phone in case of emergency

-- Ensure that everyone knows the route and times, and no-one walks alone
+- Ensure that everyone knows the route and times and that no one walks alone

 - Shortness of breath

-- Discomfort in bone on joints during the walk
+- Discomfort in bone or joints during the walk

 - Have the walker stop the activity and sit down

-- Help them get warm, comfortable, and loosen any tight-fitting clothing
+- Help them get warm and comfortable, and loosen any tight-fitting clothing

 | |